wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-performance-test.md

 	![Create, set up, and run your performance test][NewTest]

-	 *	Your web site's default URL is added automatically.
+	 *	Your web app's default URL is added automatically.
 	 You can change the URL to test other pages (HTTP GET requests only).

 	 *	To simulate local conditions and reduce latency,